 Missing the freedom of going anywhere anytime you want.

 Being a mom definitely takes away some of the freedom you had pre-baby, but it doesn’t have to make you miserable.
 It might just take some planning.
 Do you have a “day off” or “an hour off” where your partner can take care of baby while you go to a coffee shop, a park, or a library?
 Incorporating this as part of your week might be helpful in giving you some room to breathe, recharge, remember other parts of yourself and go home with a little more energy.
 Plus, partners really benefit from one-on-one time with kiddos.

-“I miss having less responsibility.”
+When you miss having less responsibilities.

 “I miss my pre-baby body.”

 This is a hard one to tackle sometimes because there is so much comparison about what a woman should look like after giving birth.
 It took 9 months to grow a little human inside you – a little human!
 Take that in for a moment.
 A human was living and growing inside you.
 During pregnancy, we had to be very kind, patient and gentle with our bodies.
 Why does this change so quickly once we give birth?
 Why does it matter how quickly we lose the baby weight?
 Our bodies have changed.
 Why are we so mean to our bodies?
 How can we begin to change this dialogue?
 How would we feel if this dialogue were to change?

 The transition into motherhood is complex and different for everyone.
 Theodore Roosevelt once said, “Comparison is the thief of joy.”
 This couldn’t be more important during the early days of motherhood and beyond.
 There will always be someone on social media who appears to have their stuff together more than you, but it’s important to remember that social media is the social mask of parenthood, in which the creator only shares what they want others to see.
 You get to be the author of your story and that story is constantly changing.